 Logic circuits deal with digital signals or digital inputs and produce digital outputs.
-They manipulate information that is in a digital format!
+They manipulate information that is in a digital format.
 This is useful because digital signals can be used to represent binary numbers and so logic circuits can manipulate binary mathematics - this makes them very powerful.
-Many modern devices use digital electronics and logic circuits are a fundamental to using digital electronics.
+Many modern devices use digital electronics and logic circuits are fundamental to using digital electronics.

 There are two distinct types of digital circuit:

 Combinational Logic Circuits are circuits where the output only depends on the inputs.
 If the inputs change, the output immediately changes too.
 The combination of the inputs determines what the output(s) will be.
 Examples of combinational logic circuits include: